 Overview of Toxicology Services

-The attending toxicologists and toxicology fellow staff the Medical Toxicology and Addiction Medicine Clinic.
-Physicians board-certified in Medical Toxicology and/or Addiction medicine evaluate patients two to four times a month.
-Patients that were exposed to a chemical or toxin at home or at work, were envenomated, or looking for an independent medical exam are evaluated in the clinic.
+The attending toxicologists and toxicology fellows staff the Medical Toxicology and Addiction Medicine Clinic.
+Physicians board-certified in Medical Toxicology and/or Addiction medicine evaluate patients weekly in addition to managing patients with toxicologic exposures (e.g. lead).
+Patients exposed to a chemical or toxin at home or at work, that were envenomated, or looking for an independent medical exam are evaluated in the clinic.
 In addition, the physicians also treat patients with substance use disorders, which may include prescribing naltrexone or buprenorphine.
 Social work and pharmacy resources are available at the clinic.

 For an appointment or if you are interested in the clinic, please call or email the clinic coordinator, Ms. Andrea Ramirez at (314) 362-4362 or firstname.lastname@example.org.